 - Take a non stick kadai, smear with little oil and wipe with a paper napkin.

-- Add one or two laddle of batter in it and twist the kadai in a cirucular motion as shown in the video.
+- Add one or two ladle of batter in it and twist the kadai in a circular motion as shown in the video.

 - Cover and cook for one minute.
 Just check if the middle portion is cooked completely.
 After it is cooked, you can remove it.

 More Traditional Tiffin Recipes